cosmos/cosmos-sdk/docs/spec/slashing/end_block.md

 `evidence.Height` and `block.Timestamp` is the current block timestamp.

-If valid evidence is included in a block, the validator's stake is reduced by `SLASH_PROPORTION` of what there stake was at the eqiuvocation occurred (rather than when it was found):
+If valid evidence is included in a block, the validator's stake is reduced by `SLASH_PROPORTION` of what their stake was when the equivocation occurred (rather than when the evidence was discovered):

 ```
 curVal := validator